konstantint/SKompiler/README.md

     df = pd.DataFrame(X, columns=['x1', 'x2', 'x3', 'x4']).reset_index()
     df.to_sql('data', conn)

-our database now contains the table named `data` with the primary key `index`.
+Our database now contains the table named `data` with the primary key `index`.
 We need to provide this information to SKompiler to have it generate the correct query:

     sql = expr.to('sqlalchemy/sqlite', key_column='index', from_obj='data')

-We may now query the data:
+We can now query the data:

     results = pd.read_sql(sql, conn)